-- To calculate investment and operating costs of a column it is necessary to know the diameter and the number of trays required for the separation. - In this phase, the hypothesis of ideal separation of the components is removed (as it was introduced in the calculation of the EP2).
-It is therefore necessary to introduce the tray efficiencies in the separator section.
+- To calculate the investment and operating costs of a column, it is necessary to know the diameter and the number of trays required for the separation. - In this phase, the hypothesis of ideal separation of the components is removed (as introduced in the calculation of the EP2).
+It is, therefore, necessary to consider the tray efficiencies in the separation section.

-To simplify this complex operation, we can simulate the system by means of a process simulator (HYSYS or UniSim).
+To simplify this complex operation, we can simulate the system through a process simulator (HYSYS or UniSim).